 (Security Assessment aNd Engineering LABoratory │ www.KimLab.net)

-Our research interests lie primarily in trustworthy system development methodology (a.k.a.
-Secure System Development Life Cycle).
-We focus on theory, techniques, and tools to secure the system by both "designing-in" the necessary countermeasures and "engineering-out" vulnerabilities throughout the life cycle of the system.
+Our research interests lie primarily in building system that is hack-proof (i.e., mathematically-verified secure).
+For this, we are interested in theory, techniques, and tools to secure the system by both "designing-in" the necessary countermeasures and "engineering-out" vulnerabilities throughout the life cycle of the system.

 What we've done

 Our lab's R&Ds mainly focus on "Security Assessment" and "Security Engineering".
 Till now we have gotten some notable achievements such as :

 Smart TV : In 2017, LG electronics, which had been working with us, received 'world-first' Common Criteria EAL2 certification for home appliances (smart TV).
 CC EAL2 is the same security level as Samsung KNOX!
 (Prior to this, in 2015, we got TTA-verified security certification from TTA(Telecommunications Technology Association), which was well-known security testing and certification laboratory in Korea!
 (For detailed information refer to this article: "How to Obtain Common Criteria Certification of Smart TV for Home IoT Security and Reliability", Symmetry 2017, 9(10), 233 (IF: 1.457))

 Network-enabled Weapon Systems : From 2016 to 2017, we jointly developed the Korean RMF(Risk Management Framework) with the ROK Joint Chiefs of Staff.
 Through this, we had established the national strategy for securing the army's weapon systems and supply chain against cyber attack for the first time in Korea.
 (For detailed information refer to this article: "Security Evaluation Framework for Military IoT Devices", Security and Communication Networks 2018 (IF: 1.067))